 - Three requirements from one of the Eagle-required merit badges, as approved by your unit leader.

-Helps and Requirements for the Life Rank Life is the fifth rank a Boy Scout can earn.
-It is earned after Star.
-A Scout working on life continues to develop leadership, participates in service projects, and earns merit badges.
+Life is the rank a Scout can earn after Star.
+A Scout working on Life continues to develop leadership, participates in service projects, and earns merit badges.

-Scouting’s Teaching EDGE (BSA Edge Method) The latest Boy Scout requirements for Tenderfoot and Life ranks require the Scout to use the EDGE method.
+The latest Scouts BSA requirements for Tenderfoot and Life ranks require the Scout to use the EDGE method.
 This is a four step method for teaching a skill.
 It is sometimes called Scouting’s Teaching EDGE.